Bazaruto Archipelago, Moçambique - Things to Do in Bazaruto Archipelago

 Where to Stay

-Benguerra Island (luxury eco-resorts)
+Bazaruto Island (luxury eco-lodges)

-Vilanculos mainland (budget to mid-range)
+Vilanculos town (budget to mid-range)

 Santa Carolina Island (boutique properties)